TheRealRafael00/Cwabs/README.md

 🧠 How It Works

-Once you launch Cwabs, the tool will guide you through a series of steps to collect relevant information:
+Once you run Cwabs, it will guide you through the following steps:

-1. Personalized Greeting:
+1. Personalized Greeting
-The tool will first ask for your name, giving a personal touch to the experience.
+It will ask for your name to add a personal touch.

-2. System Information Display:
+2. System Information Display
-The tool will show your system's info via neofetch (if available).
+It will display your system info via neofetch (if available).

-3. Interactive Menu:
+3. Interactive Menu
-You'll be presented with a simple menu to choose your desired action:
+You will be shown a simple menu to choose your desired action:

 [1] Website Information Lookup
 [2] VirusTotal URL Scan
 [3] Website Status Checker
 [0] Exit

-You can input domains (e.g., example.com) or full URLs (e.g., https://example.com), depending on the option you select.
+You can input domains (e.g., example.com) or full URLs (e.g., https://example.com) depending on the option you choose.